Cordy Glenn: Buffalo Bills

-Cincinnati Bengals (2018–2020)
+Cincinnati Bengals

 On March 12, 2018, the Bills agreed to trade Glenn, the 21st overall pick in the 2018 NFL draft, and a 2018 fifth round pick to the Cincinnati Bengals in exchange for the 2018 12th overall pick and a 2018 sixth round pick.
 The deal became official on March 14, 2018, at the start of the NFL year.
 He was named the Bengals starting left tackle, starting 13 games, missing three due to injury.

 After drafting Jonah Williams in the first round in 2019, Glenn was moved to left guard.
 However, he was moved back to left tackle after Williams suffered a season-ending injury.
 On September 13, 2019, Glenn was ruled out for Week 2 after suffering a concussion during the Bengals' 2nd preseason game.
 On October 18, 2019, he was suspended for week 7 by the Bengals for disciplinary reasons related to treatment for his concussion.
 He was activated from suspension on October 21, 2019.

 Glenn was released on March 13, 2020.